Solar diverter vs heat pump hot water: making the right choice for Perth homes

 Cons:

-- Requires outdoor installation space (the unit draws air from the environment)
+- Needs outdoor installation space, since the unit draws air from the environment

-- Makes noise (similar to a small air conditioner unit) — not suitable directly under a bedroom window
+- Makes some noise, similar to a small air conditioner unit, so avoid siting it directly under a bedroom window

-- Slower heating than a resistive element on high draw days
+- Heats more slowly than a resistive element on high-draw days

 Which is right for your situation?